 Incineration with energy recovery and material recovery

-Normal solid-waste incinerators with energy recovery can only tolerate up to 1% chlorine.
+Normal solid-waste incinerators with energy recovery can usually tolerate up to 3% chlorine.
 However, such processes are not accepted as recycling by waste regulation.
 If HCl and/or its neutralised salts are recovered and used, then partial recycling may be claimed.

 MVR: MVR (Müllverwertungsanlage Rugenberger Damm) is an advanced 320,000 tonnes per year energy-recovery plant owned by the City of Hamburg.
 It is designed to handle much higher hydrochloric-acid levels in its raw gas than most conventional plants which provides more flexibility in waste treatment.
 The hydrochloric acid is recovered as a 30% aqueous solution, the purity of which makes it suitable for the chemical sector.

 Trials with the addition of PVC waste (500 tonnes over five weeks) were extremely successful.
 No modifications were observed in the composition of the slag or the fly ash, and steam generation was not affected.
 Hydrochloric acid production increased in proportion to the added PVC waste and the level of dioxins in the gaseous effluent remained extremely low – well below mandatory limits.